Are you master of your domain? May.09.11

-Are you master of your domain?
+Are you a master of your domain?

 Every day, millions of dollars spent by organizations on branding and marketing are seriously undermined, put at risk, or worse, lost by undervaluing one small detail: domain names.
 But the devil is in the details, as they say.
 Business owners and marketing professionals need to pay close attention to this piece of the marketing puzzle.
 So let's take a look at a few areas where your domain affects your brand.